 This much-photographed castle at Dornie was around before Viking times, but was rebuilt from a ruin in the early years of the 20th century.
 Used for film sets such as 'Highlander', it sits on its own tiny island, with the stunning backdrop of Loch Alsh and Skye in the distance.
 Open daily February - December.
 Admission charges apply.
 Gift shop and restaurant.

 Isle of Skye - Home of the Chief of Clan MacLeod.
 It is said to be the oldest inhabited castle in Scotland today.
 Paintings, antiques, weapons and relics such as the famous Fairy Flag and items from Bonnie Prince Charlie and Flora MacDonald.
-Open daily 1 April to 15 October 10am to 5pm.
-Open by appointment in Winter for groups only.
+Open daily April to October.
 Admission charges apply.
 Gardens, wooded grounds and seal boat trips.
 Gift shop and restaurant.

 10 miles East of Lochinver - The castle was built about 1590 by the MacLeods of Assynt who had owned the area since the 13th century.
 Rumour has it that The Marquis of Montrose was captured around here in 1650, after his defeat at Carbisdale, and was held at the castle until being sent to Edinburgh for his execution.
 The MacKenzies seized the castle when they came to Assynt in 1672 and built Calda House, just a stone’s throw away in 1726.
 Free admission.

 Near Golspie - Dunrobin Castle is the most northerly of Scotland's great houses and the largest in the Northern Highlands with 189 rooms.
 Dunrobin Castle is also one of Britain's oldest continuously inhabited houses dating back to the early 1300s, home to the Earls and later, the Dukes of Sutherland.
 The most photographed castle on the North Coast 500 route.
 Falconry displays take place on the castle lawn.
 Museum in the castle grounds.
 Tearoom and gift shop.
 Open April to October.
 Admission charges apply.